 It’s easy enough to add your Google account to your iPhone and download Google apps to to use instead of Apple’s own apps, but we suggest you don’t go overboard right away.

-After transferring your data and logging into your Google account, try sticking with Siri instead of Assistant, Safari instead of Chrome, Apple Maps instead of Google Maps, Apple Photos instead of Google Photos, at least for a while.
+After transferring your data and logging into your Google account, try sticking with Siri instead of Assistant, Safari instead of Chrome, Apple Maps instead of Google Maps, Apple Photos instead of Google Photos, at least for a couple weeks.

 It will feel weird at first, and there are lots of little details to get used to.
 But Apple’s apps are more tightly integrated with the operating system, similar to the way Google’s apps are on most Android phones, and in general they’re built with better privacy protections.
 After giving yourself a few weeks to adjust, you may find you like Apple’s apps better, at least in some ways.